kirillsemyonkin/ctf-grsu-new-year-2024/crypto/speeding-up-rsa-148/README.md

 ---

-The hint is in the description of the task (in the code it is visible too though): `n` has two prime factors that are close to each other.
+The hint is in the description of the task (in the code it is obvious too though): `n` has two prime factors that are close to each other.
 Thus, this task falls under [Fermat Attack](https://bitsdeep.com/posts/attacking-rsa-for-fun-and-ctf-points-part-2/).

 Since this attack is included in [RsaCtfTool](https://github.com/RsaCtfTool/RsaCtfTool), you can